 Here we share several necessary steps to help you protect your home while on vacation.
 Apart from investing in a monitored security system and disconnecting your garage door, you should also lock your valuables and important documents and turn off all appliances.
 In addition, you should avoid stashing your keys and have someone keep an eye on your empty home.
 Continue reading to learn more about keeping your house safe while away.

 Invest in a monitored home security system

-The most important aspect of home protection is a monitored security system, which comes with great features that can keep your property safe.
+The most important aspect of home protection is a monitored security system, which comes with great features that can keep your property safe, such as with a Vivint price system.
 By installing a security system in your home, you will not only make it hard for burglars to gain entry, but also receive notifications about any unusual activity going on inside your property.

 Ideally, you should invest in a monitored home security system.
 Such a system will ensure that when an intrusion alarm or a smoke alarm is triggered, a trained agent will try to get in touch with you.
 In case you do not respond, the agent will call the police for you.

 Pay attention to the garage door

 No matter how much money you spent on garage door opener installation and the garage door itself, burglars are likely to attempt to use that door as a point of entry.
 Luckily, doing something about it is relatively easy.
 For instance, you could put a sensor right next to it, as well as reinforce the door’s strike plate.

 Lock any valuables and documents

 Another important thing that you should do to protect your home is to lock your valuables, including jewelry, cash, electronics, and other items that might attract burglars.
 If possible, make sure that you put these items in a safe or a locked drawer before leaving your house.
 In addition to that, you should consider hiding away any important documents.
 That way, the burglars will not get to the sensitive information that they contain.